 The selected fellow will work at the forefront of applied research relevant to water issues for sustainable development in developing, semi-urban cities in Asia.
 The primary goals of the planned project are to (i) identify socio-economic scenarios to realize the sustainable water environment which the 2030 Agenda envisages and (ii) provide analytical tools for necessary policy options and a roadmap for actions.
 A successful candidate will have research interests aligned in this direction, allowing for contribution to the project by conducting field surveys in Asia and providing policy options under the supervision of the project leader.

 Applicants must be citizens of countries that have diplomatic relations with Japan.
 Japanese nationals are not eligible, nor are those of dual nationality if one is Japanese.
 Also, those who have permanent residency in Japan are not eligible.
-Applicants must hold a doctoral degree on or after 2 April 2010 (i.e., the degree must have been received within six years prior to 1 April 2016), when the fellowship begins or be scheduled to receive a doctoral degree before the fellowship begins.
+Applicants must hold a doctoral degree on or after 2 April 2011 (i.e., the degree must have been received within six years prior to 1 April 2017), when the fellowship begins or be scheduled to receive a doctoral degree before the fellowship begins.